-Based on the numerical results in Tables \ref{tab5}-\ref{tab7}, it is notable that these four iterative solvers, i.e., the Picard-CSCS and the nonlinear CSCS-like, can successfully obtain approximate solutions to the system of AVEs for all different matrix dimensions; whereas both the GN-GMRES(5) and the GN-TFQMR iterative methods fully fail to converge.
-It should be because the Newton-like iterative methods are usually sensitive to the initial guess and the accuracy of solving inner linear systems.
-When the matrix dimension $n$ is increasing, the number of outer iteration steps are almost fixed or or decreasing slightly for all iteration methods, whereas the number of inner iteration steps show the contrary phenomena for the cases with $\alpha = 1.2$ and $\alpha = 1.5$.
-Meanwhile, the total CPU times and total iteration steps for both the Picard-CSCS and the nonlinear CSCS-like iterative methods are increasing quickly except the cases of $\alpha = 1.8$ with $n = 1024$ and $n = 2048$.
-On the other hand, from Tables \ref{tab5}-\ref{tab7}, we also observe that both the nonlinear CSCS-like method is almost more competitive than the Picard-CSCS iteration methods in terms of the number of iteration steps and the CPU elapsed time for solving the system of AVEs.
-In particular, it is remarkable that the nonlinear CSCS-like method can use slightly less number of iteration steps to converge than the Picard-CSCS iterative solver, but the Picard-CSCS iterative solver can save a little elapsed CPU time with compared to the nonlinear CSCS-like iterative method in our implementations.
+Based on numerical results in Tables \ref{tab5}-\ref{tab7}, it finds that these two iterative solvers, i.e., the Picard-CSCS and the nonlinear CSCS-like, can successfully obtain approximate solutions to the AVEs for all different matrix dimensions; whereas both the GN-GMRES and GN-TFQMR iterative methods fully fail to converge.
+It is mainly because the Newton-like iterative methods are usually sensitive to the initial guess and the accuracy of solving the inner linear system corresponding to (\ref{eqx2s}) per iterative step.
+When the matrix dimension $N$ is increasing, the number of outer iteration steps are almost fixed or increasing slightly for all iteration methods, whereas the number of inner iteration steps show the contrary phenomena for the cases with $\alpha = 1.2$ and $\alpha = 1.5$.
+Meanwhile, the total CPU time and the total iteration steps for both the Picard-CSCS and the nonlinear CSCS-like iteration methods are increasing quickly except the cases of $\alpha = 1.8$ with $N = 1024$ and $N = 2048$.
+On the other hand, from Tables \ref{tab5}-\ref{tab7}, we also observe that the nonlinear CSCS-like method is almost more competitive than the Picard-CSCS iteration method in terms of the number of iterations and the elapsed CPU time for solving the AVEs.
+In particular, we can find that the nonlinear CSCS-like iteration method can require slightly less number of iterations to converge than the Picard-CSCS iterative solver, but the Picard-CSCS iterative solver can save a little elapsed CPU time with compared to the nonlinear CSCS-like iteration method in our implementations.
 However, it still concludes that the nonlinear CSCS-like iterative method is the first choice for solving the AVEs concerning in Example 2.
-At the same time, the Picard-CSCS iterative method can be viewed as a good alternative.
+At the same time, the Picard-CSCS iteration method can be considered as a possible alternative.